Joy43/aasingment-10-techshop-client/README.md

 # Ph-Teacnology website

 Welcome to my website!
-Here are some of the key features:
+Here are some of the common features:

 - Responsive design: The website is designed to work seamlessly on various devices, from mobile phones to desktop computers.